-Austria is a country of SMEs: Almost half of the working population is employed in companies with less than 50 people and 87.1% of all companies have 1 to 9 employees.
-More than a third of the population hold an apprenticeship as highest formal qualification.
-Unemployment rate is still modest (6.2% in June 2016) but increasing.
-Youth unemployment is one of the lowest in Europe (10.6%).
-Three quarters of all people are working in the service sector.
+Austria is a country of SMEs: Almost half of the working population is employed in companies with less than 50 people.
+The vast majority of 87.1% of all companies have only 1 to 9 employees.
+More than a third of the population holds an apprenticeship as highest formal qualification.
+Unemployment rate is comparatively low (4.9% in April 2018) but has been increasing over the last few years.
+Youth unemployment is one of the lowest in Europe (9.9% in April 2018).
+Three quarters of all people work in the service sector.

-Austria’s workforce shows a number of 4,148,400 employees in 2015 with a total population of 8.6 million.
+Austria’s workforce shows a number of 4,260,500 employees in 2017 with a total population of nearly 8.8 million.
 Both numbers have been increasing steadily in the last years.
-70.9% of all women and 80.1% of all men in the age group 15 to 64 years held a job.
-The numbers of females holding a job have increased stronger than those of the men. (http://www.statistik.at/web_de/statistiken/menschen_und_gesellschaft/arbeitsmarkt/erwerbsstatus/index.html )
+68.2% of all women and 76.2% of all men in the age group 15 to 64 years held a job in 2017.
+The numbers of females holding a job have increased stronger than those of the men.

-Sectors of the economy – how well does the VET offer mirror the sectors of economic activity:
+Sectors of the economy – how well do VET programmes mirror the sectors of economic activity?

-Today the Austrian economy is dominated by services: Around 70% of the gross value added comes from the so-called “tertiary” sector, almost 30% comes from the “secondary” sector (production), and less than 2% comes from agriculture and forestry (the “primary” sector).
-74% of the labour force is engaged in the service sector (http://wko.at/statistik/jahrbuch/2016_c4.pdf); in 1980 only about half were.
+Today the Austrian economy is dominated by services: Around 71% of the gross value added comes from the so-called “tertiary” sector, 28% comes from the “secondary” sector (production), and 1.3% from agriculture and forestry (the “primary” sector) (cf. http://wko.at/statistik/jahrbuch/2017_k2.pdf).
+71% of the labour force is engaged in the service sector (http://wko.at/statistik/eu/europa-beschaeftigungsstruktur.pdf).

 The VET programmes offered in Austria have reacted to this structural change.
 Curricula of existing programmes have been updated and adjusted, new programmes focussing on “service” fields have been introduced.